demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 ### bitbucket-commit-list
 ***
-Returns a list of the commit in accordance to the included and excluded branches.
+Returns a list of the commit in accordance with the included and excluded branches.

 #### Base Command